Dre Campbell Farm

 As you may know, this is a natural antifungal and antibacterial agent.
 It can help control bacteria and fungi that lead to plant diseases [3].

-So use it to make a DIY black rot treatment.
-Mix one part hydrogen peroxide with two parts water.
-Spray the solution directly onto the infected plants.
+Just mix one part hydrogen peroxide with two parts water.
+Next, spray the solution directly onto the infected plants.

 This natural remedy has been used by gardeners for years to control fungal diseases and other plant pathogens.